-Based on their assessment, taking into account the above and also their financial forecasts over the 18 months post balance sheet date, Management is satisfied that the Group has sufficient liquidity to meet its current liabilities and working capital requirements and there is a reasonable expectation that the Group has adequate resources to continue in operational existence for period until 30 June 2024.
+Based on their assessment, considering the above and also their financial forecasts up to 30 June 2025, Management is satisfied that the Group has sufficient liquidity to meet its current liabilities and working capital requirements and there is a reasonable expectation that the Group has adequate resources to continue in operational existence.
+Based on the period up to 30 June 2025 assessment and considering successful refinancing of maturing debt obligations, the Group expects to generate sufficient cash from operations to meet all its operating liabilities as they fall due and planned investments.